Crawling peg

-In macroeconomics, crawling peg is an exchange rate regime that allows depreciation or appreciation to happen gradually.
+In macroeconomics, crawling peg is an exchange rate regime that allows currency depreciation or appreciation to happen gradually.
 It is usually seen as a part of a fixed exchange rate regime.

-The system is a method to fully use the key attributes of the fixed exchange regimes as well as the flexibility of the floating exchange rate regime.
-The system is shaped to peg at a certain value but at the same time is designed to "glide" to respond to external market uncertainties.
+The system is a method to fully use the key attributes of the fixed exchange regimes, as well as the flexibility of the floating exchange rate regime.
+The system is shaped to peg at a certain value, but at the same time is designed to "glide" to respond to external market uncertainties.

 Changing rates

 External pressure

 To react to external pressure (such as interest rate differentials or changes in foreign-exchange reserves) to appreciate or depreciate the exchange rate, the system can have moderately-sized, frequent exchange rate changes to ensure that the economic dislocation is minimized.

 Rate formulae

 Some central banks use a formula that triggers a change when certain conditions are met, while others prefer not to use a preset formula and frequently change the exchange rate to discourage speculations.